 Never bypass any protective system or device that is designed to protect employees from contact with electrical energy.
 If electrical equipment is used in ways for which it is not designed, you can no longer depend on safety features built in by the manufacturer.

 The normal wear and tear on extension and flexible cords at your site can loosen or expose wires, creating hazardous conditions.
 Flexible cords that are not 3-wire type, not designed for hard-usage, or that have been modified, increase risk of contacting electrical current.

 OSHA Construction Standard 1926.403(b)(1) The employer shall ensure that electrical equipment is free from recognized hazards that are likely to cause death or serious physical harm to employees.

-All workers must be aware of the electrical hazards to which they are exposed and should:
+All workers must be aware of the electrical hazards to which they are exposed, follow safe electrical work practices, and should:

 Properly maintained tools and equipment help protect workers against electrical hazards.
 Inspect electrical tools and equipment before each use.
 If you find a defect, immediately remove it from service and tag it so no one will use it until it has been repaired or replaced.
 Only use tools and equipment according to the manufacturer’s instructions.